Bharath1910/web-dev-learning/README.md

 # My Progress :)
+> I am trying to document everything I do while learning web development, so that in the future, I can look back and be proud of what I have achieved.

 ## Date: 20th June 2021, Hello World!
 ![image](./src/01/one.png)

 - Started web development Journey!!
 - I learnt a lot about Emmet!!

 ---
 ## Date: 21st June 2022, Blog Site
 ![image](./src/03/first.png)